lathoub/Sony9Pin.net/README.md

 Developed using Visual Studio Community 2017, Version 15.2 (26430.14) release. .Net Framework 4.6.1

-The Odetics extension to Sony9Pin protocolis also included.
-It is a superset popular Sony 9-Pin VTR control protocol.
+The Odetics extension of the Sony9Pin protocol is also included in this repo.
+It is a superset of the popular Sony 9-Pin VTR control protocol.
 Most of the added functionnalities are about “Clip” management by which the user can enqueue “Load Clip”/“Load Next Clip” commands.

 ## Features
 * Sony9Pin Master